mj-xmr/SolOptXMR/docs/testing.md

 A very special case, when the `--no-computers` or its shorter version: `-cn` option is selected.
 In such case, it's not even considered to run any computers for the mining, but taking the pre-defined habits into account only.
-This option serves as a simple and fast weather prediction forecast as well, and the weather's impact on your batteries.
+This option serves as a simple and fast weather prediction forecast, showing its impact on your batteries.

 ### 2 computers - 2 days